eos/eos/doc/installation.rst

 GSL
   the GNU Scientific Library \cite{GSL}, in version 1.16 or higher;
-HDF5
-  the \gls{HDF5} \cite{HDF5}, in version 1.8.11 or higher;
-FFTW3
-  the C subroutine library for computing the discrete Fourier transform;

 If you have administrator access to the computers on which you use EOS,